John Tabatabai

 John Tabatabai is a Welsh professional poker player (Lisvane, Cardiff) based in London, England.
 He was the runner-up to Norwegian poker player Annette Obrestad in the first World Series of Poker Europe Main Event.

 Education

 Tabatabai was a Law graduate of the University of Reading.

-Whilst at Llanishen High School, John was briefly a member of the ska/punk band Uncle Chipps.

 Early chess career

 Before embarking on a professional poker playing career, Tabatabai was a chess player.
 He represented Wales in numerous international competitions as a junior.